Daily visits to the Lookout Tower are estimated to contribute approximately $75 to the local economy.

 The community of Woss, established as a logging camp, has a long history of forestry.
 The construction of a new fire lookout complements existing forestry attractions, as well as new attractions planned for Heritage Park.
 There is a niche tourism market of visitors with a passion for fire lookouts and other forestry-related experiences and it is expected that the project will create additional visitation and business opportunities in Woss and other nearby North Island communities.

-Island Coastal Economic Trust funded this project on 2016 through the Capital and Innovation program.
+Island Coastal Economic Trust approved funding for this project in 2016 through the Capital and Innovation program.